-More businesses are taking it to the next level by looking at creating more complex workflows that utilize customer data to further personalize deals and offerings.
+More businesses are taking it to the next level by looking at creating more complex workflows that utilise customer data to further personalise deals and offerings.
 For example, leading online wine retailer Vinomofo is looking at sending messages with timely offers from local dealers through text.

-P’Nut Street Noodles also hopes to utilize its data from trigger-based SMS workflows to send more relevant deals.
-This could include orders on their favorite meals or offerings that are only gluten-free if the customer has only ordered gluten-free in the past.
+P’Nut Street Noodles also hopes to utilise its data from trigger-based SMS workflows to send more relevant deals.
+This could include orders on their favourite meals or offerings that are only gluten-free if the customer has only ordered gluten-free in the past.

 5. Serve post-purchase care with friendly reminders